(Apprx. 10 min read)

 ‘Where we were born doesn’t exist now except up here.’
 The figure she’s been talking to taps the side of their head.

 ‘How come your name isn’t as foreign as your friends?’
 He says to the girl.

-‘It’s plenty foreign Pilgrim, but names have power.
+‘It’s plenty foreign Peter, but names have power.
 You don’t think I’d be so stupid as to tell someone I’ve just met my real one?
 Besides I doubt you could pronounce it.
-Varya will do for now.
+Nikki will do for now.
 Don’t worry Peter we become friends and I might let you in on more.’

 Now that sounded promising.
-The Pilgrim perked up a bit.
+He perked up a bit.
 After all she’s already told him she’s no tree hugger.
-She’s got weird mates, but that’s not a problem, she hasn’t met his yet.
+She’s got weird mates, but that’s not a problem.
+She hasn’t met his yet.

-‘What are you doing?’ says the nearest.
-He leans toward the girl with an odd movement like there’s too many joints underneath its clothes.
+‘What are you doing?’ says the nearest, leaning toward the girl with an odd movement like there’s too many joints hidden underneath its clothes.
 ‘Don’t you think you’ve had enough?’

-‘I’ll do what I like till daybreak,’ says Varya with a twist of her lips, and her teeth flash in the firelight.
+‘I’ll do what I like till daybreak,’ says Nikki with a twist of her lips, and her teeth flash pale in the firelight.
 ‘That’s the deal.
-I’m still carrying his child until I decide what to do with it.
-You want me to feed on that?’
+They haven’t taken that away from me yet. ’

-‘What do you mean?’ says the Pilgrim to Varya.
-She doesn’t look pregnant, far from it.
-But she’s got a look in her eye that tells him not to go there.
+‘What do you mean?’ he says to Nikki.
+‘You… .’
+He stops, she’s got a look about her that’s warning him not to go there.

 ‘Nothing, I mean nothing, and they will not interfere.’
 She stares at the men until they lower their eyes.
-The Pilgrim notices that somewhere along the line everyone else has left.
-But the girl is flashing that smile his way again and he has other things to think about.
+Peter notices that somewhere along the line everyone else has left.
+But Nikki’s flashing her smile his way again and he has other things to think about.

 ‘So, who do you work with?’